Tuesday, April 26, 2016

 Yie Ar Kung-Fu!

-Today I wanted to feature an Atari ST game to help celebrate St George's Day so I figured something dragon-related would be great?
+I wanted to feature an Atari ST game to celebrate St George's Day so I figured something dragon-related would be great?
 Anyhow, I tried a few games but I wasn't in the mood for those and sadly, nothing else really caught my attention.
-Then I remembered Double Dragon 3 ... ahem ... come on, it has "dragon" in the title!
+Then I remembered Double Dragon 3 ... ahem ... come on, it has "dragon" in its title!

 🏴󠁧󠁢󠁥󠁮󠁧󠁿 For all those wondering what England's St. George's Day is about 🏴󠁧󠁢󠁥󠁮󠁧󠁿

-Okay, Double Dragon 3 takes us on a trip around the world and begins on the streets of America.
-From the first stage, we're thrown into the thick of it as these streets are filled with many thugs - all intent on giving you a good hiding!!
-There are lots of kicks and punches which can be acted out using cool animation and look pretty nice.
+Double Dragon 3 takes us on a trip around the world and begins on the streets of America.
+From the first stage, we're thrown into the thick of it as these streets are filled with thugs - all intent on giving you a good hiding!!
+There are lots of kicks and punches which can be acted out - drawn well with cool animation.

-Controls are smooth & responsive I found with each type of kick or punch was easily performed.
-In fact, DD3 is actually very easy to pick up and play so feels like that arcade feeling I hoped for.
+Controls are smooth & responsive with each type of kick or punch easily performed.
+In fact, DD3 is actually very easy to pick up and play so I got that "arcade feeling" I hoped for.
 We need no learning curve.
 I must say that, immediately, even a beat 'em up noob like myself gets a thrill from this arcade-styled kicker!

 You don't mess with guys that look like these two!!